 Is a quieter version of New Years Even.
 It is perfect for people who want to forgo the more upbeat and crowded festivities of Olinda, Salvador and Rio, but still want to party.
 It's definitely a good time to be in Jeri.

 Pedra Furada - Rock Arch

 The Arched Rock has become the symbol of Jericoacoara.
-Walking east from town along the shore line you'll first pass Malhada Beach, which is a smaller beach popular with surfers and wavesailing windsurfers.
+Walking east from town along the shore line you'll first pass Malhada Beach, which is a small beach, popular among surfers and windsurfers.
 Continuing for 2km next to the water (if the tide allows), or taking the higher path up along the Serrote hill, you will pass rocky cliffs and a ruggedly beautiful shoreline.
-The walk takes about 2 hours in total, one hour there, one hour back.
-If the rock formation doesn't thrill, you most certainly will.
-It offers beautiful vistas from all directions which truly make you feel as though you've reached the edge of the earth.
+The walk takes about 2 hours in total, one hour to go, one hour to get back.
+If the rock formation doesn't thrill, you most, certainly the beautiful views from all directions will make you feel as if you've reached the edge of the earth.
 If you happen to be in Jeri between June 15th and July 30th, you will have the good fortune to witness the sunset right in the middle of the Arch; it's an excellent photo opportunity.

-This lighthouse is situated atop the Serrote (about 100m high).
-Horse back riding tours often stop there since it offers a 360 degree view of Jeri and the surrounding area, hence it is also the best spot to the sunrise and moonrise.
+The lighthouse is located on the top of the Serrote Hill (about 100m high).
+Horses riding tours often stop there since it offers a 360 degree view of Jeri and the surrounding area.
+It is also a nice place to wacth the sunset and rise.

 WEST OF TOWN

 To the west of "sunset dune" is a seemingly endless stretch of beach, where people enjoy strolling along, jogging or horse riding.